sifulovi/transaction-crud-webpack/README.md

-## A React js app using webpack configuration
+## A tiny transaction app with redux using webpack configuration

 ##### Step to run
 Need to run following commands